Not all cookies are the same

 Essentially, cookies are pieces of code that are saved by websites onto a user’s web browser.
 Not all cookies are the same.
 Some are downright essential for every webpage to function properly, while others only serve advertisement purposes.
 Cookies are managed differently depending on the browser and have different permissions.

 Third-party cookies are tracking codes set by domains other than the ones the visitor is currently visiting.
 These occur when a publisher adds third-party elements to their website.

-When you visit a website, a first-party cookie is set on your browser.
-First party-cookies collect data about visitors’ behavior, such as clicks on site, abandon basket, transactional data, calculating the number of users and sessions, which products are most popular etc.
+First party-cookies collect data about visitors’ behavior, such as clicks on site, abandoned basket, transactional data, the number of users and sessions, which products are most popular etc.

 Other types of cookies…

 Without session cookies, e-commerce websites would not be able to remember a product placed in the basket before the user reached the checkout page.
 These are critical for the webpage to work properly.

-Persistent cookies can be stored on a user’s device for years to help remember information, settings, preferences, or sign-in data that a user has previously saved.
 When users visit a website, these choices are saved and can help the user experience.
-An example of persistent cookie is Gmail who remembers your passwords and email address long after you have closed the tabs and turned off your computer.
-These are a major help for users who go back forth between webpages.
-Again, this us user experiences, and while you can easily do without them, their basic functionality is what helps smoothens your user experience online.
+An example of persistent cookie is when a website remembers your passwords and e-mail address long after you have closed the tabs and turned off your computer.